mkornatz/minifyUrl/README.txt

 		<script src="[!MinifyUrl? &files=`assets/js/jquery.js,assets/js/jquery.innerfade.js`!]"
 			type="text/javascript" charset="utf-8"></script>

+	To turn off versioning, simple add &useVersion=`false` to the snippet call.

 LIMITATIONS

 	Because there really isn't a way to "version" minify groups, versioning is not supported for groups, only files.
+Read more about minify at http://code.google.com/p/minify/.